kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - Method
 	- `await()`: Wait for count value to reach zero, much like how threads are wait at CyclicBarrier
 	- `countDown()`: Decrement count value
+- Initialize value of 5 because there are 5 Olivia threads that needs to execute before other Barron threads.
 ```java
 class Shopper extends Thread {